Blaklis/write-ups/hitcon/README.md

 ![N|Solid](pagesxml.png)

-The first thing I tried, with little hope, was to play with the session. **Logged in as lambda user**, I tried to go on registe.seam and register with "admin" username.
+The first thing I tried, with little hope, was to play with the session. **Logged in as lambda user**, I tried to go on register.seam and register with "admin" username.

 ![N|Solid](registerAdmin.png)